pkp/pkp-docs/learning-ojs/en/settings-website.md

 5. Open your site's home page in a new tab or window of your browser to see how the site looks with the new theme or sub-theme and with different configuration options.
 6. If you do not see the changes appear on your site, you may need to clear the cache under the Administration menu.

-If you would like to make minor changes to your site's design and layout, you can upload a **Journal Stylesheet** in Website Settings > Apperance > Advanced.
+If you would like to make minor changes to your site's design and layout, you can upload a **Journal Stylesheet** in Website Settings > Appearance > Advanced.

 - **Typography**: Quickly choose the fonts for your journal.
 This option may or may not be available depending on the selected theme.